 However, your policy won’t pay to repair your washing machine unless it’s destroyed due to the leak it caused.

-Water heaters don’t last forever, and it’s recommended to replace your water heater after 10 years in most cases.
+Water heaters don’t last forever, and it’s recommended to replace your water heater after ten years in most cases.

 If your water heater fails suddenly, the damage is covered by a standard home insurance policy.

-It’s important to remember that your policy has a deductible — the part of the claim you pay — which might be more than the cost of replacing the water heater.
+It’s important to remember that your policy has a deductible on the part of the claim you pay, which might be more than the cost of replacing the water heater.

 Replacing the water heater according to the manufacturer’s recommended schedule is often the less expensive option.

-Leaks from appliances that use water, including dishwashers, are all covered in a similar way.
+Leaks from appliances that use water, including dishwashers, are all covered similarly.